Published May 26th, 2021 by Michael Nilsson

 What are the extensions doing wrong?

-When your users hit any of our "Add to Calendar" buttons and select "Google" as an option we immediately redirect the user to Google Calendar.
-In order to add events to Google Calendar, the user should be sent to a specific web address.
+When your users hit any of our "Add to Calendar" buttons and select "Google" as an option, we immediately redirect the user to Google Calendar.
+To add events to Google Calendar, the user should be sent to a specific web address.
 Here's an example how that looks like:

 https://calendar.google.com/calendar/render?action=TEMPLATE&text=Summary+of+the+event ..... &sf=true&output=xml